Jammersplit/Randy.js/README.md

 Note that `startValue` and `endValue` will not be part of the returned array (except if they are identical).

-The optional fourth parameter `maxSpread` controls how much difference is allowed among the generated array values.
+Optional fourth parameter `maxSpread` controls how much difference is allowed among the generated array values.
 Expects a value from `0` to `1`, with `0` meaning all values in the returned array will be evenly apart, and `1` meaning the largest possible variance between values is allowed.
 Default value is `1`.

 ```javascript
 //get a list of random angles of a circle to draw a pie chart